dwbutler/logstash-logger/README.md

    immediately.
 In my testing, it took Ruby about 4 seconds to notice the receiving end was down and start raising exceptions.
 Since logstash listeners over TCP/UDP do not acknowledge received messages, it's not possible to know which log messages to re-send.
- * If your output source is unavailable long enough, writing to the log will block until it is available again.
-This could make your application unresponsive.
+ * If your output source is unavailable long enough, the buffer will fill up and messages will be dropped.
  * If your application suddenly terminates (for example, by SIGKILL or a power outage), the whole buffer will be lost.

+By default, messages are discarded when the buffer gets full.
+This can happen if the output source is down for too long.
-You can make message loss and application blockage less likely by increasing `buffer_max_items` (so that more events can be held in the buffer), and increasing `buffer_max_interval` (to wait longer between flushes).
+You can make message loss less likely by increasing `buffer_max_items` (so that more events can be held in the buffer), and increasing `buffer_max_interval` (to wait longer between flushes).
 This will increase memory pressure on your application as log messages accumulate in the buffer, so make sure you have allocated enough memory to your process.

+## Error handling

+If an exception occurs while writing a message to the device, the exception is logged using an internal logger.
+By default, this logs to $stderr.
+You can change the error logger by setting `LogStashLogger.configuration.default_error_logger`, or by passsing your own logger object in the `:error_logger` configuration key when instantiating a LogStashLogger.

 ## Rails Integration

-Verified to work with both Rails 3 and 4.
+Verified to work with both Rails 3, 4, and 5.

 By default, every Rails log message will be written to logstash in `LogStash::Event` JSON format.